• Skip to primary navigation

 • Butter – The pieces of butter in the flour make those beautiful layers that everyone loves in a buttermilk biscuit.

 • Parmesan Cheese – Parmesan cheese brings a great savory, cheesy flavor to the biscuits and a crispy texture.
 Any hard cheese will work for this recipe.
-Aged cheddar, gruyere, or pecorino romano are all good options for adding some different flavor to the biscuits.
+Gruyere, or pecorino romano are all good options for adding some different flavor to the biscuits.
+You don’t really want a melty cheese for these.

 • Egg – An egg wash on top of the biscuits helps them brown evenly and get a beautiful crust.
 For an eggless version, you can substitute a little bit of buttermilk or heavy cream.